StrawberryShortyCake/flask-warbler/tickets.md

 - Why not an email field for our signup form?
 - How do we get more details from our Integrity Error? we want to see "username" vs "email"
 - How do we get the header image working correctly?
+- Why did we use `User.image_url.default.arg` instead of importing a global variable like DEFAULT_IMAGE_URL (line 90 on app.py)
+- db.session.rollback() - exactly how does a bad transaction manifest step by step?

 ## Further Studies
 - Add labels to all forms